 He goes on to say that, ‘without a sense of purpose, no company, either public or private, can achieve its full potential.
 It will ultimately lose the license to operate from key stakeholders.
 It will succumb to short-term pressures to distribute earnings, and, in the process, sacrifice investments in employee development, innovation, and capital expenditures that are necessary for long-term growth’.

-At the personal level, recent research by Amy Wrzesniewski, Clark McCauley, Paul Rozen and Barry Schwartz has shown us that people tend to be motivated by one of three purposes, which they describe as:
+At the personal level, research by Amy Wrzesniewski, Clark McCauley, Paul Rozen and Barry Schwartz has shown us that people tend to be motivated by one of three purposes, which they describe as:

 - Work as a vehicle for material reward, but not fulfilling in and of itself